zachjicha/midiPARSEC/README.md

-# PARSEC
+# midiPARSEC

 midi PARser and Serial Encoding Client

 Sister repo to mechO.
-This will parse a midi file and play it on stepper motors connected to an arduino via serial.
+This parses a midi file and plays it on stepper motors connected to an arduino via serial.